Arksine/moonraker/docs/installation.md

 ## Plugin Configuration
 The core plugins are configured via the primary configuration above.
-Optional plugins each need their own configuration.
-Currently the only optional plugin available is the `paneldue` plugin, which can be configured as follows:
+Optional plugins each need their own configuration as outlined below.

+### PanelDue Plugin

 ```
 [moonraker_plugin paneldue]